pspachos/RSSI-Dataset/README.md

 The RSSI-Dataset contains two folder, readings for Environment1 and readings for Environment2.
 Each folder containts four subfolders with each of the tested technologies: BLE, WiFi, Zigbee and LoRaWAN.

 For each technology the are nine files with the RSSI readings in the different positions.
 The name of each file has the format: *Distance* *Position*.txt where:
+- Distance is 1, 3, or 5 meters
-- Position is D_1, D_2 or D_2
+- Position is D_1, D_2, or D_2

+For each file there are 300 RSSI readings in the format: Node*Letter*: *value* where:
-- Distance is 1, 3 or 5 meters
+- Letter is A, B, or C
+- Value is the RSSI value in this position